Sting

 The musician is fond of yoga

-A man who suffers, experiences, and thinks, he became the founder of the Rainforest Foundation Fund, participated in numerous charity events, and seriously took up yoga, which became an integral part of Sting's life:
+A man who suffers, experiences, and reflects, he founded the Rainforest Foundation Fund, participated in countless charity events, and dove deep into yoga, which became central to Sting's life:

-In deep meditation, when you really come face to face with the terrifying grandeur of eternity, you start to trust something that will support and guide you through this terror, this fear.
+In deep meditation, when you truly face the terrifying grandeur of eternity, you begin to trust something that will hold and guide you through this terror, this fear.
 I learned to trust the power of love.
-Love for yourself, for the people who are near you...
+Love for yourself, for the people close to you...
 Love for simplicity, sincerity, truth.
-I think without love none of these things make sense.
-It may all sound very banal right now, but it's true.
+I think without love, none of these things make sense.
+It might all sound pretty banal right now, but it's true.
 Love overcomes everything.
 Amor vincietomnia.

-The main character of the Hellblazer comics, published by Vertigo (an imprint of DC), was inspired by Sting (or rather, his characters in "Quadrophenia" and "Brimstone and Treacle").
+The main character of the Hellblazer comics, published by Vertigo (a DC imprint), was inspired by Sting—specifically his characters in "Quadrophenia" and "Brimstone and Treacle."
 Its creators were big fans of The Police.

 John Constantine is modeled after Sting